GuTian-TianGu/COVID-19_NCCstudy/README.md

 heart disease.
 </p>

 Sensitivity Analyses
 --------------------

 Sensitivity analysis was performed using multivariate logistic regression to provide estimated odds ratio (ORs), which includes the same covariates as the multivariate weighted Cox model.
+The results were similar.

 <table>
 <thead>